ederign/ederign.github.io/_posts/2022-02-03-kie-sandbox.md

 ### Try on Open Shift

 Do you want to share your decisions with someone to let them give it a try on your models?
-Just click on 'Share' to deploy your Decisions on Developer Sandbox for OpenShift.
+Just click on 'Try on Open Shift' to deploy your Decisions on Developer Sandbox for OpenShift.

 [![OSS](/assets/2022/kie-sandbox-openshift.gif "OSS")](/assets/2022/kie-sandbox-openshift.gif)